Daksh2060/magic-square-puzzle/README.md

 5. **Past game catalogue:** The final board of each game is saved as a generated image.

-6. **Play Again:** You can quickly start a new game if you choose to play again.
+6. **Play again:** You can quickly start a new game if you choose to play again.

 7. **Exit game:** You can exit Magic Square Puzzle between games or during a round.